Embracing Year-End Reflection: A Path to Intentional Growth

 A simple method for understanding why patterns keep repeating.
 Useful for reflection without self-blame.

-Gretchen Rubin – The Four Tendencies
+Gretchen Rubin –The Four Tendencies

-Helps people understand how they respond to expectations, internal and external.
+Helps people understand how they respond to expectations, both internal and external.
 Great for insight into why some goals stuck and others didn’t.

 Journaling as a Practice